d-davidson/OrchidAPI/api-doc.md

 **Arguments**:

-  extended - If true, return extended response that includes timezone information.
+  `extended` - If true, return extended response that includes timezone information.
 Otherwise, return epoch timestamp only.
-  Defaults to true.

 <a id="orchid_api.OrchidAPI.get_trusted_issuer"></a>